Causal Effect Estimation with Learned Instrument Representations: Discussion

 ZNet enables IV regression without domain knowledge of pre-existing IVs.
 This automation of IV generation from observed data is exciting, as it can enable the widespread use of IV regression for causal effect estimation.
 To this end, we contribute a comprehensive evaluation of IV generation for causal inference, which demonstrates broad utility.
 Regardless of the existence of a candidate or a latent instrument or of unobserved confounding, ZNet can exceed the performance of TARNet and of probabilistic IV generation methods.
 This performance is enabled by the recovery of valid instrument representations.
 In the case of existing instruments among the observed data, we see that recovered instruments are highly correlated with these variables.
 Without candidates, ZNet representations are still relevant and show minimal correlation with hidden confounders and directly with the outcome.

 The data generation process of any real world dataset is untestable.
 We can never confirm a lack of unobserved confounding, even when evaluating a candidate instrument.
-ZNet's strong performance across settings suggests that it can serve as a ``plug-in" causal inference estimator for causal inference in general observational settings, regardless of whether the untestable assumption of unconfoundedness is satisfied.
+ZNet's strong performance across settings suggests that it can serve to mitigate unobserved confounding in general observational settings, regardless of whether the untestable assumption of unconfoundedness is satisfied.
 Our evaluations show ZNet to be particularly well suited when unobserved confounders influence the observed data and where instrument candidates do not exist.
 These are the most challenging and general settings.
+ZNet {does not}, however, guarantee empirically in all cases that instruments are valid, and our work {does not} prove that ZNet representations are IVs.

 ZNet is especially relevant in the context of high dimensional unstructured data.
 Unstructured data may contain latent or abstract instruments more frequently, as high-dimensional feature spaces often contain rich information that our approach could learn to extract as instruments.
 High dimensional tabular and image data are becoming ubiquitous in the predictive models used across industries.
 Interest grows in embedding causal relationships into these models so that insights from their features are actionable.
 ZNet automatically mitigates unobserved confounding broadening the ability to pursue causal machine learning in predictive settings.
 We illustrate ZNet's treatment effect estimation capability with ECGs, but applications for ZNet extend far beyond this modality and beyond healthcare.